Arunm619/coding/readme.md

 **1.Print left rotation of array in O(n) time and O(1) space** [See Solution](https://gist.github.com/arun-sudharsan/085d2e6ab0e01ba1988d0e8b4e91e99a)

-**2.Find the minimum element in a sorted and rotated array**[See Solution](https://gist.github.com/arun-sudharsan/df459126533dcd82949e5ea8c5a4d527)
+**2.Find the minimum element in a sorted and rotated array** [See Solution](https://gist.github.com/arun-sudharsan/df459126533dcd82949e5ea8c5a4d527)

-3.Find the Rotation Count in Rotated Sorted array
+**3.Find the Rotation Count in Rotated Sorted array** [See Solution](https://gist.github.com/arun-sudharsan/b477ba0d1784246e2554ac133d9b9c24)

 4.Maximum sum of i\*arr[i] among all rotations of a given array